mffiedler/svt-case-doc/learn/flexy.md

 ### Flexy failed to run playbooks

-We can rerun the 2 playbooks.
+We can rerun the 2 playbooks on master node.
 In the output of Jenkins build, search for *playbook*.
 The inventory file is printed out too.
 Copy the inventory file and remove
 <code>ansible_user=root ansible_ssh_user=root ansible_ssh_private_key_file="/home/slave1/workspace/Launch Environment Flexy/private/config/keys/id_rsa_perf"</code>